anicca048/Kebab/Readme.md

 			Total Data Transmitted (Data Sent), the total size of observed packet protocol payload data, in bytes.

+			GeoIP info (ISO), this is the country ISO and State / Region ISO code for the RemoteAddress field.
+If the geo data is not found for a given IP than there will be two dashes "--" instead.

+			ASN Organization name, this is the organization that was registered as owning a given IP block that the RemoteAddress is part of.

 # Known Issues / Bugs / Errata
 Connection numbering: Currently if you use the connection timeout option,